Okezzy/linux-bootcamp/Week 1/LAB1/README.md

 7. View the web server in action

 ### Notes:

-## i completed this task succefully with out errors
+## completed this task seccessfully,
-## viewed the web on my browser
+## Used my public IP to view my web server in the browser

 Quickstart: Create a Linux VM
 * https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-cli